petedejoy/documentation/v2/clickstream/destinations/lytics.md

 ![lytics3](../../../images/lytics3.gif)

-### Final Step.

 Lytics updates their incoming data stream every two minutes, so give it a couple of minutes for your events to show up.

 See the image below - you can check back in on the status of your project by going to the `Data` tab at the top.